Fleet Expansion - Planetary Fleets, Toss Ships, Busy Skies

 A laser system is built at Inukshuk that can be used with a special version of the solar sails (that can handle extremely intense light) to push small probes to relativistic speeds (speeds fast enough to be regarded as a fraction of the speed of light).
 A series of trials is done with it.
 Work is done on how to use the extensive infrastructure now spread across the solar system to deploy tools to keep lasers tightly focused on the sails longer.
 Tests using lenses orbiting several AU from Earth are done, to refocus the beam once the probe passes by.
 After a while, a second, and then a third laser is built and placed in orbits further from the sun.
 Schooners reposition the lenses and lasers between trials to align them such that they can focus or fire on a probe once it passes their position.

 This is done in preparation for interstellar missions.
-A capacity to accelerate probes massing a kilogram to 15% of the speed of light is created.
+A capacity to accelerate probes massing up to a kilogram to as much as 30% of the speed of light is created.
 Though the probes must be small, many can be sent.
 At the end of this stage, many such probes are launched to our closest neighboring stars.

 Robots move from being able to execute a step-by-step plan, to being able to make a plan that will satisfy a set of objectives they have been tasked with fulfilling.
 The first mega-project they are then tasked with is the construction of Lalande City.
 The robot team that does it is presented with detailed engineering plans for the city and some parameters for the resources they may use, and told 'go'.